Why Can't We Shake Religion?

 - One of us is right.
 One religion among the countless that have arrived and departed here has found the true nature of reality.

-- We're all right: All religions are describing the same universal phenomenon, each from its own unique perspective, like siblings looking at their mother's face from different angles.
+- We're all right: All religions are describing the same universal phenomenon, each from its unique perspective, like siblings looking at their mother's face from different angles.

 To me at least, in a world aching with the miseries of imposed 'truths', a world fractured by an inability to pursue and submit to the mystery, option three seems like our best bet.